keras-team/keras-hub/README.md

 ## Installation

 KerasNLP supports both Keras 2 and Keras 3.
-We recommend Keras 3 for all new users, as it enables using KerasNLP models and layers with Jax, TensorFlow and PyTorch.
+We recommend Keras 3 for all new users, as it enables using KerasNLP models and layers with JAX, TensorFlow and PyTorch.

 ### Keras 2 Installation